-This work is most closely tied to the joint MPO 2045 MTP implementation and amendment process and refined data and methods related to version 6 of the Triangle Regional Model.
+This work is most closely tied to the joint MPO Metropolitan Transportation Plan and data and methods related to both version 6 of the Triangle Regional Model and its inputs, including the CommunityViz growth allocation model.
 Work enables the two MPOs to ensure consistent and seamless coordination with each other and other regional transportation partners and local community planning efforts.